LarsKusanagi/OCP-Cut-Character-Models/README.md

   * Modern
   * Excalibur
   * Classic
 * Namor (TBC) - Was a Striker in GBA.
-Only Modifie
+Only Modified Alternate Costumes + New One
-  * Original - Already in game
+  * Classic - Already in game
-  * Classic - Sleeveless Black
+  * Retro - Sleeveless Black
   * Modern - Only fix textures
   * New Invaders(?)